ML4T Diagnostic

 Deflated Sharpe Ratio (DSR)

-from ml4t.diagnostic.evaluation.stats import deflated_sharpe_ratio
+from ml4t.diagnostic.evaluation.stats import deflated_sharpe_ratio, effective_number_of_trials

 result = deflated_sharpe_ratio(